dhagarwa/SDS323_Spring2020/Final_Project/covid19.md

     predict <- fit$I + fit$D + fit$R
     plot(t, predict, col="green", xlab="Days since March 11", ylab="Confirmed cases")
     lines(day, Confirmed, col="red")
-    title("Green is confirmed cases predicted by our model, red is actual data.")
+    title("Germany: Green is confirmed cases predicted by our model, red is actual data.")

 ![](covid19_files/figure-markdown_strict/unnamed-chunk-10-1.png)

 The results indicate that by the end of June, the confirmed cases will peak and the epidemic will end in Germany.

-#### 4.2 Results for India
+### 4.2 Results for India

 Now we repeat the same analysis for India.
 Note India is still in the early phase of the disease.